 “How fast can you run?
 Not as fast as I can fly, I’ll bet.”

-“Oh yeah, you ever see a buffalo stampede?”
+“Oh yeah, you ever see a bison stampede?”
 Willard challenged digging his hind legs into the turf and shooting east toward Hat View Point and the languishing cow.

 Nancy had taken a last photo of Hell’s Canyon from the cliffs above Cook Creek and was about to trek back to her car, when from the south an enormous bald eagle appeared.
 When he saw her, he abruptly changed directions and began flying directly at her at a troubling speed.